TheArturthur/CoppermindScraper/Cosmere/Terris.md

 >“*...Metal is your life.
 Metal is your soul.
 You preserve us, and so we will be yours.*”
 \- Tellingdwar giving the evening recitation[28]

-Post-Catacendre religious practices changed from the pre-First Ascension practices.
+Post-Catacendre religious practices changed from the pre-Final Empire practices.
 Though they continue to worship Preservation, who they believe preserves them and their people.
 They do evening recitations of worship for Preservation.
 [[Fortune\|Fortune]], [[Investiture\|Investiture]], [[Identity\|Identity]], and [[Connection\|Connection]] are major catechisms of both Feruchemy and Terris belief.
 Though they do not teach what all of these do, holding them to be beyond human understanding, much like God.

 ### Feruchemy